Mahlet-Inc/hobbits/docs/user-guide.md

 For example, if you want to open a file as bits, selecting the `File Data` import plugin will let you select a file and then load it in as a Bit Container.

+## Batch Execution

+Sequences of operator, analyzer, and importer actions can be saved as "batches" that can be executed all at once.
+You can create a batch by selecting either the container that starts the sequence or the container that ends the sequence and then navigating to `File->Save Batch...`.
+The saved batch can later be executed via `File->Apply Batch...`.

 ## Command line execution

 When running Hobbits from the command line, a variety of configuration and data loading options are provided.
 Simply run it with the `--help` option to see which options are available.

-The hobbits-runner program can be used to apply a saved Hobbits template to an input file without needing to open the GUI.
+The hobbits-runner program can be used to apply a saved Hobbits batch to an input file without needing to open the GUI.

 ## Plugin loading